TULIP: Transformer for Upsampling of LiDAR Point Clouds

-The patch partition layer creates an initial feature embedding from the input range image.
+Tokenization is done by a patch partition layer that creates an initial feature embedding from the input range image.
 This initial feature representation significantly influences the network's performance.
 Specifically, the selection of this layer determines how the inherent characteristics, patterns, and relevant information of the LiDAR range image data are encoded into a format that the network can effectively learn from.
 Most transformer-based RGB image super-resolution approaches utilize a relatively large patch size to tokenize the input~\cite{liang2021swinir, chen2023hat, lu2022transformerimagesr}.
 These larger patches enable the construction of a global spatial context, facilitating an understanding of the overall structure and high-level features of the RGB image.
 These networks employ square-shaped patches and implement upsampling in both vertical and horizontal directions.
-In contrast, LiDAR upsampling is primarily aiming to enhance the vertical resolution of the input, given that range images possess properties that are vastly different from RGB images.
-Furthermore, attention across more pixels in range image is less useful than in RGB image, since there is almost no geometrical relation for the spatial contexts that are far from each other in the 2D range image space.
+In contrast, LiDAR upsampling primarily aims to enhance the vertical resolution of the input, given that range images possess properties that are vastly different from RGB images.
+Furthermore, attention across more pixels in range images is less useful than in RGB images, since there is almost no geometrical relation for the spatial contexts that are far from each other in the 2D range image space.
 Motivated by this, we propose two adjustments to effectively process range images within a Swin-Unet: